 3.3 Sense-Making Through Concept Maps

 As you saw at the beginning of this unit, sense-making is the work of learning.
 There is no way around the work of learning because learning is work.
 It takes time and cognitive effort.
-As much as we wish to be able to “learn” like Neo in The Matrix, we can’t (see one of my favourite scenes in a movie, below; and it’s not just because Keanu Reeves is the GOAT 🐐).
+As much as we wish to be able to “learn” like Neo in The Matrix, we can’t (see a favourite scene in a movie, below; and it’s not just because Keanu Reeves is the GOAT 🐐).

 Watch: The Matrix - ‘I Know Kung Fu’ (2019)